RahulJha93/file-share/README.md

-# Share Panda - File Sharing Platform
+# File Share - File Sharing Platform

-Share Panda is a secure and user-friendly file-sharing platform that allows you to upload files, share short URLs with friends, protect them with passwords, or send them directly via email.
+File Share is a secure and user-friendly file-sharing platform that allows you to upload files, share short URLs with friends, protect them with passwords, or send them directly via email.
 Built using modern technologies like [Clerk](https://clerk.dev/), [Supabase](https://supabase.com/), [Next.js](https://nextjs.org/), and [Tailwind CSS](https://tailwindcss.com/).

 ## Features